-semble those in people, pet dogs are valuable informants for other reasons.
+Aside from acquiring cancers that resemble those in people, pet dogs are valuable informants for other reasons.
 Compared with humans, they have compressed life spans, so scientists can more quickly determine whether a new prevention strategy or therapy has a good chance of improving human survival rates.
 Finally, although veterinarians today are far better equipped to treat cancer than they used to be, the standard treatments for many canine tumors remain ineffective.
-Because most pet cancer diagnoses end in death, dog owners are often eager to enroll their animals in clinical trials that could save their pets' life-and possibly provide the necessary evidence to move a promising therapy to human clinical trials.
+Because most pet cancer diagnoses end in death, dog owners are often eager to enroll their animals in clinical trials that could save their pet's life-and possibly provide the necessary evidence to move a promising therapy to human clinical trials.